msmnnk/msmnnk/README.md

 #### «There are 10 types of people in the world.
 Those who get Binary and those who don't...»
 <img src = 'https://user-images.githubusercontent.com/93858009/188730308-fe255415-93b5-4764-9edc-c3a756185832.gif' width='300' align="right"/>
 <ul>
-    <li>I am Mariia with a double «i», but I prefer to introduce myself as Marié, because everyone keeps telling me I look like a Frenchwoman, while in fact, I am Ukrainian. 🙈</li>
+    <li>I am Mariia with a double «i», and my nickname Marié comes from the French style which inspires me a lot.
+I consider Frenchwomen to be the second most beautiful people after Ukrainians.
+(I mean, I am Ukrainian, haha) 🙈</li>
     <li>I am a fluent British and American English speaker (sometimes there is a mix in my head).
 I am currently studying Project Management at Google courses. 📚</li>
     <li>I am a Bachelor of Computer Science and am on my way to a Master's degree at Cardiff University.
 I am simultaneously learning Mandarin Chinese.
 It will be the fifth language I can speak. 🎓 </li>
     <li>My activities are much beyond my stream of education.
 I have experience working as a Photographer, Illustrator, Announcer, Sales Manager and English Interpreter.
 Keep in mind that I am only 21 years old now. 😉</li>